 Let’s understand what a Packout foot is first.
 A Packout foot is used on the bottom of boxes, platforms, etc. to connect it with the top of another Packout box.
 Since it’s a protrusion on the bottom, it’s like a foot.

 So why am I releasing a Packout foot when there are other feet out there like the Kaizen K’NEX mounting foot from Kaizen Inserts, or the multiple designs on Thingiverse?
-I wanted to make a locking Packout foot (which I’m not releasing yet), but first I needed to create a model for a regular Packout foot.
+I wanted to make a locking Packout foot, but first I needed to create a model for a regular Packout foot.

 Then I started getting some ideas of how I could fill in niches that haven’t been occupied like: